![]() |

 Step Two:

-Once these bolts are out, the transmission itself can be removed.
+Step Three: Once these bolts are out, the transmission itself can be removed.
 Not entirely easy -- it has to slide away from the bellhousing at a nothing more than a mild angle so that the input shaft passes thru the throwout bearing.
 The floor barely allows for enough leeway.

+Phil: On our latest installation, we found it easiest to put both ends of the car up in the air -- the rear of the driveline needs to come loose anyway and this gives more comfortable access to everything.
 Next stage was reassembly: for this, we needed the replacement tranny and OD unit, a new transmission mount, a shortened driveline and some wiring.

 Step One: